 1. Be a Role Model on How to Address Women Respectfully

-Whenever you talk, there are some certain subtitles in how you talk about women that boys especially young ones can pick up and later on adopt subconsciously.
+Whenever you talk, there are certain subtitles in how you talk about women that boys especially young ones can pick up and later on adopt subconsciously.
 For instance, if you point out a woman’s value based on her appearance and how she dresses around your son, this can have a detrimental implication on how he will perceive women.
 Treat all women in your family with respect.
 These are the exact traits your son will pick up and grow up with.
 As a man later in life, he will know exactly how to treat women respectfully and you will be glad you steered him in the right direction.

 2. Have Open Conversations About Women’s Rights

 It is important that you share some truths regarding women’s struggle for gender equality with your son, do so in a candid manner without prejudice or any sort of blame or bias.
 A good example to give is that until 1920, women in America could not vote.
 This will make him inquisitive, ‘’who decides who can go into politics, why couldn’t they vote?
 Etc.’’ such a discussion will give you a platform where you can talk about harassment, workplace cultures, barriers to entry and so much more.
 While at it, kindly note to never make any moral judgment to any gender.
-Just teach your son on injustices that exist and why it is wrong to practice them.
+Just teach your son about injustices that exist and why it is wrong to practice them.

 3. Be Supportive of Your Son’s Emotions